-The most famous gunfight in the history of the “Old West” is best known as the Gunfight at the OK Corral.
-It took place on Wednesday, October 26, 1881 at 3 PM and lasted only 30 seconds.
+The most famous gunfight in the history of the “Old West” is best known as the Gunfight at the O.K.
+Corral.
+It took place on Wednesday, October 26, 1881, at 3:00 in the afternoon, and lasted only 30 seconds.

 The gunfight was located in Tombstone, Arizona.
 Tombstone is near the Mexican border.
-The area was experiencing a mining boom and the great frontier was known to be compiled of outlaws that didn’t have any regard for the law.
+The area was experiencing a mining boom, and the great frontier was known to be teeming with outlaws who didn’t have any regard for the law.

-Opposing parties at the famous gunfight were only about six feet apart when the shooting began and over thirty shots were fired.
+Opposing parties at the famous gunfight were only about six feet apart when the shooting began, and more than thirty shots were fired.
 Most of the shots appeared to be from Doc Holliday’s gun.
 Three people were killed, and three survived with injuries (Morgan Earp, Virgil Earp, and Doc Holliday).
 Wyatt Earp was unhurt.

-The feud was basically between law (the Earps) and the outlaws (a gang called the Cowboys).
-Cowboys were considered the cattle rustlers and outlaws; not to be confused with legitimate cowmen who were called ranchers or herders.
+The feud was basically between the law (the Earps) and the outlaws (a gang called the Cowboys).
+Cowboys were considered the cattle rustlers and outlaws, not to be confused with legitimate cowmen who were called ranchers or herders.

-So how does a thirty second brawl become such a famous historical event?
+So how does a 30-second brawl become such a famous historical event?